One-page vs. Multi-step Checkout: Which to Use When?

 Intimidate customers

-Putting all fields on one page reduces the number of steps but it may intimidate the customers especially when the form requires the customer to fill lots of information, such as billing and shipping address.
+Putting all fields on one page reduces the number of steps.
+But it may intimidate customers, especially if the form requires a lot of information like billing and shipping addresses.

 Reduce page loading speed